Adolphe Sax

 Balance

 Dinant should not stop at the cliff view.
 Adolphe Sax gives the city a cultural identity that can support a slower walk.
 Leffe gives the evening a place-specific layer.
-The riverside connects both, as long as the page keeps them tied to the Meuse city rather than turning them into decorative themes.
+The riverside connects both and keeps the evening tied to the Meuse rather than to decorative themes.

 Use Sax context to give Dinant cultural identity beyond scenery, without reducing it to a photo motif.